The Roads API identifies the roads a vehicle was traveling along and provides additional metadata about those roads, such as speed limits.

 - Snap to roads This service returns the best-fit road geometry for a given set of GPS coordinates.
 This service takes up to 100 GPS points collected along a route, and returns a similar set of data with the points snapped to the most likely roads the vehicle was traveling along.
 Optionally, you can request that the points be interpolated, resulting in a path that smoothly follows the geometry of the road.

 - Nearest roads This service returns individual road segments for a given set of GPS coordinates.
 This services takes up to 100 GPS points and returns the closest road segment for each point.
 The points passed do not need to be part of a continuous path.

 - Speed limits This service returns the posted speed limit for a road segment.
-The Speed Limit service is only available to Google Maps APIs Premium Plan customers.
-If you are an existing customer, you can contact your account manager or file a ticket in the Premium Plan support portal to enable the Roads API.
+The Speed Limit service is available to all customers with an Asset Tracking license.
+For Google Maps Platform Premium Plan customers who transitioned to pay-as-you-go pricing, the feature remains active.